MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/search-jobs.md

 - For tables with the **Analytics plan**, you're charged only for ingesting the search job results into the results table, based on the regular log data ingestion prices.

-- For tables with the **Basic or Auxiliary plans**, the charge for a search job is based on:
+- For tables with the **Basic or Auxiliary plans**, the charge is based on:

     * Search job execution - The amount of data the search job scans.
     * Search job results - The amount of data the search job finds and is ingested into the results table, based on the regular log data ingestion prices.